-The Inaugural GeoGov Symposium sets out to support the implementation of the Public Service Data Strategy 2019-2023.
+The Inaugural GeoGov Symposium set out to support the implementation of the Public Service Data Strategy 2019-2023.

-The Symposium will particularly highlight the role that geospatial data, data analytics, trusted identifiers, open data and base registers play in supporting the implementation of the Public Sector Data Strategy 2019 – 2023.
+The Symposium particularly highlighted the role that geospatial data, data analytics, trusted identifiers, open data and base registers play in supporting the implementation of the Public Sector Data Strategy 2019 – 2023.

-The purpose of this symposium is to support the implementation of the Public Service Data Strategy 2019- 2023 and the Data Sharing and Governance Act 2019.
+The purpose of this symposium was to support the implementation of the Public Service Data Strategy 2019- 2023 and the Data Sharing and Governance Act 2019.

-The symposium will examine how strategic use of geospatial data can transform government in the information age.
+The symposium examined how strategic use of geospatial data can transform government in the information age.